Titanic’s bow disappearing into the sea in startling new images

 This part of the search proved particularly fruitful, and a statue from the first class longue that was ripped apart during the sinking was discovered on the seabed.

-The Diana of Versallies was previously found in 1986 but has not been seen since then.
+The Diana of Versailles was previously found in 1986 but has not been seen since then.

 Titanic researcher James Penca said: “It was like finding a needle in a haystack, and to rediscover this year was momentous.